liferay/liferay-docs/develop/learning-paths/mobile/articles/02-retrieving-and-displaying-portlet-data/02-retrieve-and-display-entries.markdown

 ![Figure 2: The entries for the selected guestbook now display in your app.](../../images/android-guestbook-entries.png)

 Congratulations!
-You've successfully built the Liferay Mobile SDK and used it in an Android app to to retrieve and display a custom portlet's entities.
+You've successfully built the Liferay Mobile SDK and used it in an Android app to retrieve and display a custom portlet's entities.